Top 13 Iconic Shows Like 'How I Met Your Mother' Everyone Should Watch

 5. The Office (US Version)

 Have you ever wondered what goes on inside a company that supplies paper?
-Seems monotonous, but Dunder Mifflin, the paper-company located in Scranton, is anything but that.
-The show is presented in a documentary style setting - a unique and original approach that will take some time getting used to.
+It seems monotonous, but Dunder Mifflin, the paper-company located in Scranton, is anything but that.
+The show is presented in a documentary-style setting - a unique and original approach that will take some time getting used to.
 Since the jokes are never overdone, you'll laugh your guts out more often than not.

 The people working in this company are accompanied by their boss, Michael Scott, whose antics will certainly make you chuckle.
 There is a reason why this show has achieved cult status over the years.
-The brilliant writing along with the awkward premise and great acting makes this show one of the best comedy classics.
+The brilliant writing along with the awkward premise and great acting makes one of the best comedy classics.
+The Office

 6. Master of None